davidvonthenen/genai-agent-workshop/README.md

 ### Author Socials

-You canb reach out to the author/presenter, aka [David vonThenen](https://linktr.ee/davidvonthenen), for this workshop via:
+You can reach out to the author/presenter, aka [David vonThenen](https://linktr.ee/davidvonthenen), for this workshop via:

 - [LinkedIn @davidvonthenen](https://www.linkedin.com/in/davidvonthenen)
 - [GitHub @davidvonthenen](https://github.com/davidvonthenen)